 I have to give a mention of my other bay essential oils coming from Slovenia and Greece, adding great company to the Albanian one and enriching the current section of bottles that help interested visitors to learn about the versatility of essential oils makers.
 Each vial is a true treasure of sophisticated craftsmanship from artisan distillations.
 This is something that not only feels, but comes through the understanding of the work and personal connections to their authentic makers.

-The essential oil from Histria Botanica was born through the hands of Jana Bergant, who collects and processes aromatic herbs in an amazingly rich environment in Slovenia.
+The essential oil from Histria Botanica (today known as Bonistra) was born through the hands of Jana Bergant, who collects and processes aromatic herbs in an amazingly rich environment in Slovenia.
 Jana wholeheartedly crafts her unique distillates with an amazing energetic imprint.
 The cineol compounds are perhaps richly complemented by the linalool and other sedative-balancing constituents in her bay laurel oil, and rounding off the fragrant story, Jana’s essential oil is softly penetrating the heart with its delicate balm.
 Laurel, the all-rounder.
 Laurel, the one who inspires, who brings life into circulation, who goes under your skin, and makes you shed your old layers without feeling naked.
 It whispers you are complete, it encourages you to go shamelessly bold.
 Just listen to your true calling, just show up on your stage.
 Dare to be yourself and follow your bay dreams!

 Needless to say, my Greek bay laurel essential oil is a local one, coming from the distillery of Wild Herbs of Crete.
 How would I describe it?
 Perhaps it’s the raw, green notes that are making it somewhat closer to the oil from Albania, while its light floral nature is rather something similar I find in the Slovenian bay oil.
 But, it is like a kaleidoscope that draws a different picture every time I perceive it through my sensors.
 This specific bay essential oil is one of the main ingredients of Janina Sorensen’s artisanal nourishing hair shampoo, no surprise, since they distill the oil themselves.
 Generally speaking, bay laurel has a regenerative-stimulating effect on the body’s functional systems, and it specifically strengthens the scalp and the hair, naturally making it healthy and beautiful.

 When it comes to hair-related applications, I need to mention another useful experience.
-I am known to be free from using ‘commercial’ cosmetics for longs years, and I don’t use hair conditioner in the usual, commercial sense after shampooing.
+I am known to be free from using ‘commercial’ cosmetics for long years, and I don’t use hair conditioner in the usual, commercial sense after shampooing.
 What I occasionally do, let’s say when I fancy a little extra tuning, is spraying my hair with the bay laurel hydrolat I distill myself.
 Due to my generally healthy lifestyle, my hair is usually shiny as is, but adding a little from my hydrolat and massaging it all over the scalp is pleasant, and an act of self-care in itself.
 With an extra outcome, that it promotes circulation and gives body to my hair.
-Not to mention, it smell nice too, evaporating the divine scent of the laurel hydrolat.
+Not to mention, it smells nice too, evaporating the divine scent of the laurel hydrolat.

 Bay beyond magic